 - Cook ahead: If you prep and cook the entire meal before the camping trip, you just need to reheat at camp.
 Chili is a great option here.

-- Use buffet-style food bars: Laying out ingredients and letting each camper build their own meal is a great way to make easy meals for large groups without a ton of effort on your part.
+- Use buffet-style food bars: Laying out delicious ingredients and letting each camper build their own hearty meal is a great way to make easy meals for large groups without a ton of effort on your part.
 Lunchmeat subs and sandwiches, like BBQ sandwiches, hamburgers and hot dogs, work great here.

 - Arrive early: If you are the designated camp cook for a massive group of people, you’ll want extra time to get set-up and prepare for your task.
 If you can’t arrive the day before the rest of the troops, make sure you plan a really simple menu for the first night of the camp trip.
 I recommend a fully cooked quick meal that you can easily reheat or even be served cold.